Col.

 Born

-one of seven children, three of them James, Micí and Mary emigrated
+was one of seven children, three of them James, Micí and

-to Philadelphia.
-He was an avid supporter of the Irish language and
+Mary emigrated to Philadelphia.
+He was an avid supporter of the

-movements and helped the renowned Fr.
-McDyer in organising language
+the renowned Fr.
+McDyer in organising language classes and festivals

-classes and festivals in the south west Donegal area.
-He was also
+in the south west Donegal area.
+He was also highly regarded within

-highly regarded within GAA circles and became the Donegal County Board
+GAA circles and became the Donegal County Board Chairman in 1939,

-within the INTO (Irish National Teachers Organisation) Seán
+INTO (Irish National Teachers Organisation) Seán died in

 CON